Mariners find some power, but might have lost another pitcher as Yusei Kikuchi hurts his back

 But those fears were allayed, at least in the moments after the game, when Kikuchi and Servais confirmed he was dealing with cramping in his back.

-“I was cramping in my hands early in the game and then in my back in the sixth inning,” Kikuchi said through interpreter Kevin Ando.
+“I was cramping in my hands mid-game from the fourth inning on and there at the very end in my last few pitches my back started cramping up pretty good,” Kikuchi said through interpreter Kevin Ando.

 It’s something he dealt with once in Japan and tried to pitch through it.
 The unwise decision led to an injury.